himanshu7118/onxx-phi-4-mini-invock/README.md

 streamlit run app.py
 ```

-6. 🤖 Intent-Based Session Handling Logic
+6. 🤖 Intent-Based Session Handling Logic:

 This assistant is designed to identify and manage user intents in an intelligent way:

 * Intent Extraction

 Each assistant response is formatted with <intent>, <context>, and <response> tags.

-Then open your browser and go to http://localhost:8501.

 Answer:
 ```bash